-MaryFaith Morison was born and raised on the west coast of the United States.
-She initially attained recognition as an accomplished metalsmith, working as an apprentice to Stieg Gusterman in Georgetown, Colorado.
-MaryFaith continued her training with Thomas Schlicting in Amsterdam, Netherlands and upon moving back to the United States, she established MF Morison Designs which soon became a well known studio that specialized in creating prototypes to be cast en mass for various jewelry manufacturing companies.
+MaryFaith Morison, originally from the west coast of the United States, gained recognition as a skilled metalsmith under the mentorship of Stieg Gusterman in Georgetown, Colorado.
+Her apprenticeship paved the way for further training with Thomas Schlicting in Amsterdam, Netherlands.
+Upon returning to the United States, MaryFaith founded MF Morison Designs, a well-known studio specializing in creating prototypes for mass casting in various jewelry manufacturing companies.

-Following a successful career as a metalsmith, MaryFaith moved to San Fransisco where she studied printmaking at the San Fransisco Art Institute under Michi Itami.
-MaryFaith worked out of U.C.
-Berkeley Open Studio and the Fort Mason Printmaking Department.
-During this time she fell in love with the art of printmaking.
+After a successful career in metalsmithing, MaryFaith moved to San Francisco to explore printmaking at the San Francisco Art Institute under Michi Itami.
+Working out of U.C.
+Berkeley Open Studio and the Fort Mason Printmaking Department, she discovered her passion for printmaking and its intricate artistic process.

 MaryFaith's work draws inspiration from nature, showcasing clear abstractions while avoiding explicit narratives like "save the birds or save the planet."
 Her artistic intention focuses more on creating a visual rhythm that resonates with viewers.

 In 2001, MaryFaith relocated to Searsmont, Maine, where she became deeply involved in the local artist community.
 She co-founded 'Press Hard,' a printmaking collective based at Waterfall Arts in Belfast, Maine, and remains an active member of the Waterfall Arts collaborative, consistently expanding her portfolio.

 MaryFaith's approach to printmaking may seem paradoxical – desiring both intuition and spontaneity in a medium often associated with precision and sequential processes.
 Etching copper plates with elements of chine collé and debossment, she navigates the challenges posed by the preciousness of copper and its environmental impact.